TRSDOS: Disk management

 The disk's directory cylinder is placed during the format process on the middle-numbered cylinder; thus a standard 40 cylinder disk has its directory installed on cylinder 20.
 This reduces the average distance (and access time) that the drive's read/write head must move to access the directory.
 The first sector of the disk directory contains the Granule Allocation Table (GAT).
-The GAT is bit mapped to each granule of space on the drive.
-Other fields in the GAT contain the PACK NAME, DATE of creation (when the disk was formatted), pack PASSWORD, and data pertaining to the configuration of the drive.
+The GAT is bitmapped to each granule of space on the drive.
+Other fields in the GAT contain the pack name, date of creation (when the disk was formatted), pack password, and data pertaining to the configuration of the drive.

 When a file is to be opened for access, the system needs to search the directory for its directory record.
 Search time is minimized by using a hashing technique to reduce the 11-character string formed from the file name and extension to a one byte value.
 The hash code for each file is stored in a Hash Index Table (HIT) which is the second sector of the directory.
 Each position in this table corresponds to a specific directory entry record.
 The hash table, being one sector in length, can index a maximum of 256 directory records or files.
 The directory itself is sized according to disk capacity by being a maximum of one cylinder (up to 34 sectors).
 Thus, the larger the disk storage capacity, the larger its directory, and the greater the number of file names that can be stored on the disk.

 The directory record contains information such as the date the file was last modified, its update and access password codes, its access level, and other attributes such as whether it is a SYStem or PDS (Partitioned Data Set) file and if a backup has been made, the relative number of the last sector in the file, and the last byte within the last sector (or End Of File).
 The record also contains the physical area(s) in use by the file, by pointing to the cylinder, relative starting granule, and number of contiguous granules for each extent comprising the file.
 When a file has more than four extents, additional directory records are used as required with forward and backward pointers linking each record of each file.
 Thus the theoretical maximum of 256 files possible on a floppy diskette is realizable only if there is no file fragmentation.